TheOdinProject/curriculum/ruby/advanced_ruby/pattern_matching.md

 # => { :b => "ball", :c => "cat" }
 ```

-Something to be mindful of with hashes is that because a hash will match with only a subset of keys matching, you need to guard against situations where you don't want that behaviour.
+Something to be mindful of with hashes is that because a hash will match with only a subset of keys matching, you need to guard against situations where you don't want that behavior.

 ```ruby
 case { a: 'ant', b: 'ball' }